SrZeh/SrZeh/README.md

 ### Hi there 👋
+## A small start to a great journey.
+# Aula Joe 22/03

 <!--
 **SrZeh/SrZeh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.